 “By letting go, it all gets done” —Lao Tzu

-Is there anyone among us who hasn’t felt bone-weary of enduring ongoing lockdowns, of dire news almost daily, cruel separations from those we love, and a general malaise of spirit that’s enervating, to say the least?
+Is there anyone among us who hasn’t felt bone-weary of enduring dire news almost daily and a general malaise of spirit that’s enervating, to say the least?

 Only recently, one of the most “Energizer Bunny” people I know was complaining of feeling drained and depleted, unable to juggle the many things she once did so effortlessly.
 Her zippity-do-dah, can-do outlook had dimmed, and in its place was a sad lassitude and exhaustion.
 And if Irene was at the end of her tether, where does that leave the rest of us who are unequipped with her grit and determination?
 What do we tell, and how can we help the Irenes of this world, and ourselves?